Aaron98990/ways-of-the-game/misconduct.md

 - holding a body part (e.g. head or neck) where no or minimal contact is made
 - faking an injury (usually to to waste time)

+In my experience, the team that is winning tends to flop more.
+You can't assume that just because a team is winning that they will not flop.

 Deceptive handballs especially by attackers are another example.
 They are easy to miss.
 [Example 1](https://youtube.com/shorts/Fd8KY4Gz6Sg?feature=shared) [Example 2](https://youtube.com/shorts/AFRbJ5K41uQ?feature=shared)

 #### **Unauthorized marks**